liawesomesaucer/names-to-files-generator/README.md

-# Script to generate a bunch of files of a type with random names
+# Script to generate a bunch of files of a type given a names csv

 Dedicated to my boy Thomas Chang